debfantom/UCB_AI-ML_5.1_coupons/README.md

 ![My Image](images/prior_patronage.png)

-In order to identify where acceptance rates have a disproportionate impact to overall rates, I looked at the distribution of offers by coupon type as well as the acceptance rates.
+In order to identify where coupon type acceptance rates have a disproportionate impact to overall rates, I looked at the distribution of offers by coupon type as well as the acceptance rates.
 I found 'Carry Away', followed by 'Cheap Restaurants' coupon acceptance rates were above average.
-Additionally, 'Coffee House' coupons had the highest proportion of offers.
+Additionally, 'Coffee House' coupons had the highest proportion of offers sent.

 ![My Image](images/offer_proportion.png)